praveen-rikhari/Telegram-Movie-Bot/README.md

 - **Links and files**: You might need to create additional files like `CONTRIBUTING.md` and `LICENSE.md` as referenced in the README if they don't exist yet.
 - **Sections**: Feel free to add or remove sections based on what’s relevant to your project (like adding a "Known Issues" or "Future Features" section).

-This template will help make your GitHub repository look professional and provide all the necessary information to anyone who wants to use or contribute to your project.